coast-framework/coast/README.md

 ```bash
 make server
 ```

+and visit `http://localhost:1337/todos` to see the app in action.

 #### From the REPL
 Navigate to the `src/server.clj` file and type this below the `(defn -main)` part: